Gates Foundation: Calls for divestment

 The foundation trust invests undistributed assets, with the exclusive goal of maximizing the return on investment.
 As a result, its investments include companies that have been criticized for worsening poverty in the same developing countries where the foundation is attempting to relieve poverty.
 These include companies that pollute heavily and pharmaceutical companies that do not sell into the developing world.

 In response to press criticism, in 2007 the foundation announced a review of its investments to assess social responsibility.
 It subsequently canceled the review and stood by its policy of investing for maximum return, while using voting rights to influence company practices.

 Critics have called on the Gates Foundation to divest from the GEO Group, the second-largest private prison corporation in the United States.
 A large part of the prison's work involves incarcerating and detaining migrants that have been detained by the Obama administration and the Trump administration.
 In spring 2014, the Gates Foundation acknowledged its $2.2 million investment in the prison corporation.
 It rebuffed critics' request that it sever investment ties with the prison corporation.
 It has refused to comment on whether it is continuing its investments, as of 2016.

+Epstein controversy

+In February 2026, the Bill & Melinda Gates Foundation publicly denied making any financial payments to Jeffrey Epstein or ever employing him after emails between Epstein and foundation staff were released by the U.S. Department of Justice.

+The foundation acknowledged that a limited number of employees engaged with Epstein because he claimed he could help mobilize philanthropic resources for global health and development, but stated that no collaboration was pursued, no fund was created, and no money was exchanged.
+It also said it “regrets having any employees interact with Epstein in any way”.

+The release of the documents also showed that Bill Gates met with Epstein multiple times after Epstein’s 2008 conviction, meetings Gates later described as a mistake and confined to discussions about philanthropy.
+The revelations renewed public scrutiny of Gates’ past interactions with Epstein, though no evidence of criminal wrongdoing by the foundation emerged.

+In April 2026, the Gates Foundation announced an independent investigation into the organization's ties with Jeffrey Epstein.

+In July 2026, Warren Buffett, who was a founding trustee of the Gates Foundation, announced that he would cease donating to the Gates Foundation.
+He had made no donations to the foundation in 2026 until then either.
+In addition, Buffett would also sever his decades-long partnership with the foundation, as well will as redirect money he intended for the foundation to inherit to four foundations run by his family.